dahlia/awesome-sqlalchemy/README.rst

    The admin interface framework for Flask_.
    With scaffolding for SQLAlchemy, MongoEngine and Django.

+SQLAlchemy-Wrapper_
+    A light and framework-independent wrapper for SQLAlchemy that makes it really easy to setup and use.

+    - Doesn't change the SQLAlchemy syntax.
+    - Can paginate the results of the queries.
+    - Support for muliple databases at the same time.

 zope.sqlalchemy_
    The aim of this package is to unify the plethora of existing packages integrating SQLAlchemy with Zope_'s transaction management.